Milkyzor/codecademy-project2--personal-website/README.md

 ## Introduction

 Welcome to my personal website project!
 This website goes beyond what I was asked to do for my 2nd Codecademy off-platform project.
 The complexity and depth of this project reflect my enthusiasm and dedication to learning and applying web development skills.
-Check out the live site [here](https://priceless-kepler-06d70c.netlify.app/).

 ### Important Note: